 In the post he talked about how the lack of punishment led him to see more positive elements, which he could then point out and support.
 This, he felt, encouraged more openness and engagement between players and himself.
 I suspect this ties in with something else as well.

 Chances are, if you’re less concerned with punishment you aren’t yelling as much.
 I’m not suggesting Chuck was a yeller before he took this approach to his coaching.
 While I’ve met him a couple of times, I’ve never seen him in practice.
 My point is, though, that yelling is something that tends to distance players from the coach.
 It’s the opposite of what Chuck talks about.

-Now, I will observe that a coach can punish without the yelling and the negative, aggressive type of attitude that comes with it.
+Now, I will observe that a coach can punish without the yelling and the negative, aggressive type of attitude that sometimes comes with it.
 If the coach has an otherwise positive, engaged, and supportive relationship with the players, they won’t have an issue with the punishment if they see it as justified.

 Please note, however, I’m not suggesting this as a justification to keep punishing.